libp2p/specs/relay/circuit-v2.md

   status = OK
 }
 ```

+At this point the original `stop` stream becomes the relayed connection.

 If the target fails to terminate the connection for some reason, then it responds to the relay with a `StopMessage` of `type = STATUS` and the `status` code set to something other than `OK`.
 Common failure status codes are: